 Depending on the career technical program in which they are enrolled, students can earn a two-year Associate of Applied Science degree or a one- or two-year certificate of completion.

 Lane also offers noncredit opportunities for career training and continuing education.
 See Continuing Education.

-AAS......Two-year Associate of Applied Science Degree Program 1-yr cert ......One-year Certificate of Completion Program
+AAS.....Two-year Associate of Applied Science Degree Program

 The notations next to each program indicate the following: